lapwat/klink/README.md

 Your credentials won't be store and only be used once for the first login.
 *appstate.json* will contain your facebook session for further connections.

-If any errors are thrown into the terminal --> ctrl+c, delete *appsate.json*, rerun the server.
+If any errors are thrown into the terminal, just restart the server.

 Enjoy!